Deepu1307/omnifood/README.md

 # omnifood
 It is a food delivery based website project.
-I have used HTML, CSS and Jquey to make this website.
+I have used HTML, CSS and jQuery to make this website.